younata/coz-e/src/build_log/chapter_5.md

 Because the upper longeron forward of F-28 will be getting cut off in a future chapter, I did not bother glassing forward of the forward doubler.

 This layup turned out horribly.
 Bubbles galore and even some delaminations.
+Most of the issues were along the wood longerons, and only really the first 2 or 3 layers deep.
+Still frustrating.
+After spending a few days dreading this, I sanded off most of the fiberglass.
+This took 2 days.
+The day after that, I re-glassed the upper longerons.

 ## Installing the Lower Longerons